BonEvil/ibotta/README.md

 # ibotta

 ## Structure
 This application contains no storyboards or nib/xib files.
-All view (including the initial view) are created programatically.
+All views (including the initial view) are created programatically.

 The View Controllers are encapsulated in a generic ```UINavigationViewController``` which is set as the ```window.rootViewController``` for the application.